Banner

 The Role of Operations Research to Support Portuguese SMEs: Challenges and Opportunities

-José Oliveira, Centre ALGORITMI, Universidade do Minho, Portugal
+José Oliveira, Universidade do Minho, Portugal

 Optimization in Sports League Scheduling